Sign In / Sign Out

-Scott Pelley, anchor and managing editor, “CBS Evening News”
+Scott Pelley, former anchor and managing editor, “CBS Evening News”

 "The most exciting thinking about the journalism of the future is being done at ASU’s Walter Cronkite School. … (Cronkite students) will be catalysts for change at every news organization where they land."

 Judy Woodruff, co-anchor and managing editor, “PBS NewsHour”

 "Cronkite has become the gold standard of journalism education in America."

 Clark Bell, journalism program director, Robert R. McCormick Foundation

 "Anyone who thinks journalism hasn't changed enough to meet the competitive and technological challenges in media today needs to look closely at ASU's Cronkite School.
 It leads the field."

 Sandy Rowe, former editor and publisher, The Oregonian

 The Cronkite School “is truly unique.
 There’s nothing like it in America today.
 This is a wonderful thing to come here and see it."